andygrunwald/things-with-buzzers-hardware/README.md

 ## Buzzers

 First, we start with the buzzer case and print it with a 3D printer.
-Printing instructions / Step files can be found in the [3d-models folder](./3d-models).
+Printing instructions / Step files can be found in the [3d-models folder for the buzzer cases](./3d-models/buzzer/).
 Feel free to choose the color of your printing material for the right look.
 Go ahead and print!